SwirlNetworks/swirl-sdk-ios/README.md

 ## Release Notes
 **Version:** `3.0-beta1` &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Date:** `7/22/16`
 <p>
 This is the initial release of **Swirl.framework** which represents a completely rearchitected and rewritten code base for iOS.
 As this is pre-release software, it has a number of bugs and issues which are highlighted below and remains subject to changes in functionality and interfaces.

+#### Reporting Issues
 If you have access to this repository, it is likely because we are hoping for feedback.  *Don't be shy*.
+All issues can be reported to [tom@swirl.com](mailto:tom@swirl.com)

 #### Known Issues
- 1. issue one
- 2. issue two

-#### Reporting Issues
-All issues can be reported to [tom@swirl.com](mailto:tom@swirl.com)
+You can see a list of current open defects and know issues [here](./docs/issues.md).

 ## License
 We have included our standard commercial [license](LICENSE.md), but this repository is public currently for technical reasons ONLY and its accessibility should not be considered a grant of any rights.
 Please see [Swirl](https://www.swirl.com) for more details or email us at [sales@swirl.com](mailto:sales@swirl.com) if you are interested in using our products.